Hydroquinone cream: Uses, Benefits and how to get it

 - Hyperpigmented acne scars

-Yes, hydroquinone is not available over the counter as it is a prescription medication.
+No, you cannot get hydroquinone cream over the counter as it is a prescription medication.

-You can have a photo-consultation with a dermatology provider in your state for only $59.
-You need to take some photos of your skin and answer the questions in the app, which takes less than 5 minutes.
+You can have a photo-consultation with a board-certified dermatologist in your state.
+Consultation for new patients is only $59 and for returning patients who need a refill is only $39.
+Take some photos of your skin and answer the questions, which takes less than 5 minutes.
 You will get an answer in 1-2 days together with your prescription.

 Inhibits melanin production